MicrosoftDocs/visualstudio-docs/docs/profiling/using-multiple-profiler-tools-simultaneously.md

 >[!NOTE]
 >Certain tools such as the [.NET Object Allocation](../profiling/dotnet-alloc-tool.md) tool cannot be run with other tools due to the high overhead that they have or due to other technical limitations.

-During analysis time filtering operations are applied across tools, thus you can use information in one tool to narrow down a time range and filter data in another tool.
-This helps guide analysis to specific points in a trace and understand the state of the application.
+During analysis, time filtering operations are applied across tools, so you can use information in one tool to narrow down a time range and filter data in another tool.
+This feature helps guide analysis to specific points in a trace and helps you understand the state of the application.

 ![Diag Hub Time Filtering](../profiling/media/diaghubtimefiltering.png "Diag Hub Time Filtering")